+She will especially miss the Adorers of the Blood of Christ.
 “The sisters and the impact they have had in my life and career has been tremendous.
 They’ve been a blessing to me.”

 Rueb is thankful for her time at Newman as it shaped so much of who she is today.
 She said, “It’s very strange to be leaving.”